janogonzalez/janogonzalez.github.io/_posts/2013-10-03-about-women-in-tech.markdown

 fuck up** and start listening what women have to say, maybe we can learn a thing or two.

-To finish I want to say thank you people like
+To finish I want to say thank you to people like
 [Ashe Dryden](https://twitter.com/ashedryden) and
 [Shanley Kane](https://twitter.com/shanley) who
 have raised awareness about the lack of diversity in our field.